Your Business Deserves to Be Found Online

 Organic search engine optimization is a combination of two types of strategies: onsite and offsite optimization.
 Onsite SEO refers to optimization tactics you implement on your business’s website.
 Everything from the keywords you use on the page to the other pages on your website that you link to comes into play, as well as page load speed, metadata, user experience, and more.

 Offsite SEO refers to information about your business that is not on your website.
-This includes things like your business’s Google My Business listing, social media profiles, inbound links from other (hopefully reputable) websites, and more.
+This includes things like your business’s Google Business Profile (formerly Google My Business) listing, social media profiles, inbound links from other (hopefully reputable) websites, and more.
 Proper offsite SEO strategies should include link building, directory optimization of your business listings, and review management.

 In order to improve the chances of your business reaching your target audience, you need an SEO strategy that addresses both onsite and offsite SEO, including review tracking and curation.

 There’s nothing simple about a good SEO strategy, which means it’s wise to call in the professionals.
 Ready to talk?
 We’d love to hear about your business goals and show you how we can help you reach them.
-Reach out to us today to start a conversation.
+Contact us today for a free Fact-Finding meeting and see how you can make SEO work for you!